 - Avoiding caffeine and alcohol

 The idea behind this diet is that you need to periodically clear the “toxic waste” from your body in order to stay healthy.
-In particular, you might be tempted to detox after overindulging during the holidays and special occasions.
+In particular, you may be tempted to detox after overindulging during the holidays and special occasions.

-Proponents of the cleanse claim that it helps reduce bloating, inflammation, fatigue, and water retention (3).
-Those who do it will often experience rapid weight loss due to consuming fewer calories than normal for three days.
 Some of them may even exhibit benefits such as increased energy levels and better sleep patterns.
-These are thought to be caused by an increase in nutrients from juicing fruits and vegetables, along with releasing toxins stored in fat cells (5).
+These are sometimes claimed to be caused by an increase in nutrients from juicing fruits and vegetables, along with releasing toxins stored in fat cells (2).

-How To Do A 3-Day Detox Diet For Weight Loss?
+How to Do a 3-Day Detox Diet for Weight Loss

 For the next three days, eliminate all sweets, alcohol, sodas, and processed food from your diet.
 You’ll also avoid grains, gluten, and animal products.
 Replace them with green juices, smoothies, or plant-based meals.
-The only sweetener recommended is liquid stevia which is natural and has no glycemic impact.
-Stay well hydrated by drinking lots of water.

 You’ll start your day with a probiotic supplement on an empty stomach with a glass of water.
 This is designed to aid digestion and replenish good gut bacteria.
-You’ll also have a glass of lemon juice for digestion.
+You’ll also drink a glass of lemon juice for digestion.

-Then, you’ll follow this meal plan:
+You’ll then follow this meal plan:

 - Breakfast – Green juice (homemade or store-bought)